The mean Euler characteristic and excursion probability of Gaussian random fields with stationary increments: Excursion probability

-The following lemma shows that the cross terms in (\ref{Ineq:lowerbound}) and (\ref{Ineq:lowerbound and upperbound}) are super-exponentially small if the two faces are not adjacent.
-For the case when the faces are adjacent, the proof is more technical, see the proofs in Theorems \ref{Thm:MEC approximation 1} and \ref{Thm:MEC approximation 2}. \begin{lemma} Let $X = \{X(t), t\in \R^{N} \}$ be a centered Gaussian random field with stationary increments satisfying $({\bf H}1)$ and $({\bf H}3)$.
-Let $J$ and $J'$ be two faces of $T$ such that their distance is positive, i.e., $\inf_{t\in J, s\in J'}\|s-t\|>\delta_0$ for some $\delta_0>0$, then $\E \{M_u (J) M_u (J') \}$ is super-exponentially small. \end{lemma} \begin{proof} \ We first consider the case when ${\rm dim}(J) =k \geq 1$ and ${\rm dim}(J') =k' \geq 1$.
-By the Kac-Rice metatheorem for higher moments [the proof is the same as that of Theorem 11.5.1 in Adler and Taylor (2007)],
+The following lemma shows that the cross terms in (\ref {Ineq:lowerbound}) and (\ref{Ineq:lowerbound and upperbound}) are super-exponentially small if the two faces are not adjacent.
+For the case when the faces are adjacent, the proof is more technical.
+See the proofs in Theorems \ref{Thm:MEC approximation 1} and \ref {Thm:MEC approximation 2}. \begin{lemma} Let $X = \{X(t), t\in\R^{N} \}$ be a centered Gaussian random field with stationary increments satisfying \textup{(H1)} and \textup{(H3)}.
+Let $J$ and $J'$ be two faces of $T$ such that their distance is positive, that is, $\inf_{t\in J, s\in J'}\|s-t\|>\delta_0$ for some $\delta_0>0$.
+Then $\E\{M_u (J) M_u (J') \}$ is super-exponentially small. \end{lemma}